“Bring the pain, Gaspy. You were always the one who couldn’t handle it.”

-The Poison-Eyed Lady grabs hold of the split flesh with both hands and pulls it wide open, splaying Em’s insides to the night sky like a dissection rat on a lab table.
+The Poison-Eyed Lady grabs hold of the split flesh with both hands and pulls it wide open, splaying Em’s insides to the night sky like a rat in a high school dissection lab.
 Impossibly, the monster dives inside.

 Em wildly looks up into the sky.
 The moon looks like the pure white light that awaited him at the end of his harrowings.
 He remembers the sense of calmness and peace as he ascended into that light, as his Shadow was silent, as all his dark and spiteful and hateful thoughts and memories were finally still.
 All was quiet.
 All was warm.
 All was right.
 He knew peace such as he never had before.

 Then, with a feeling of ineffable sadness, the light dies.